-- Part I identifies goals, objectives, policies, and guidelines for resource protection and enhancement.
-Individual chapters cover scenic resources, cultural resources, natural resources, and recreation resources. - Part II addresses land use designations.
+Part I identifies goals, objectives, policies, and guidelines for resource protection and enhancement.
+Individual chapters cover scenic resources, cultural resources, natural resources, and recreation resources.

+Part II addresses land use designations.
 Individual chapters identify the goals, objectives, policies, and guidelines for each land use category: agricultural land, forest land, open space, residential land, commercial land, and recreation designations.
-These six chapters are followed by a chapter on general policies and guidelines that affect all uses in the National Scenic Area, regardless of land use designation. - Part III outlines an action program, with chapters devoted to climate change, the recreation development plan, economic development, enhancement strategies, and interpretation and education. - Part IV focuses on the role of the Gorge Commission, the Forest Service, and Indian treaty rights and consultation.
+These six chapters are followed by a chapter on general policies and guidelines that affect all uses in the National Scenic Area, regardless of land use designation.

+Part III outlines an action program, with chapters devoted to climate change, the recreation development plan, economic development, enhancement strategies, and interpretation and education.

+Part IV focuses on the role of the Gorge Commission, the Forest Service, and Indian treaty rights and consultation.

-The appendix contains a copy of the National Scenic Area Act, as well as generalized copies of regulatory maps.
-A glossary is provided to facilitate use of the document.
+The appendix contains a copy of the National Scenic Area Act.
+A glossary and index are provided to facilitate use of the document.